• Skip to primary navigation

 • Green Onions

-• Jumbo Shrimp: or substitute with large shrimp.
-Get the easy-peel, deveined kind.
+• Jumbo Shrimp: Or use large shrimp.
+Use the easy-peel, deveined kind for convenience.

 • Garlic Powder